Home » Dealing with the Stresses of Raising Your Child with ASD

 The care of a child with ASD comes with it financial stress as well.
 The need for appropriate behavioral therapies can be a significant strain on the financial stability of the family.
 That’s even before accounting for the fact that in the process of taking care of their child will take over time that would have otherwise been spent earning money.
 Not to mention planning for the financial future of the child as well.

-• The Disability Tax Credit is available for parents seeking to recoup some of the costs of caring for their child by reducing the amount of income tax they need to pay.
+- The Disability Tax Credit is available for parents seeking to recoup some of the costs of caring for their child by reducing the amount of income tax they need to pay.

-• The Child Disability Benefit is an extension of the already existing Canada Child Benefit meant to assist parents in providing further care needed for their children.
+- The Child Disability Benefit is an extension of the already existing Canada Child Benefit meant to assist parents in providing further care needed for their children.

-• The Registered Disability Savings Plan allows parents the opportunity to plan financially for their child’s future.
+- The Registered Disability Savings Plan allows parents the opportunity to plan financially for their child’s future.

-The careful management of stress is extremely important for the wellbeing of the entire family, especially if the family is taking care of a child with ASD.
+The careful management of stress is extremely important for the well-being of the entire family, especially if the family is taking care of a child with ASD.
 Providing a stable home for the child can only help in their further, positive development.

-October is Autism Awareness Month and throughout the month there are number of events and seminars aimed at helping everyone learn more about Autism Spectrum Disorder, its advocacy, and care.
+October is Autism Awareness Month and throughout the month there are a number of events and seminars aimed at helping everyone learn more about Autism Spectrum Disorder, its advocacy, and care.

-If you believe you or any of your family member suffering from a qualifying disability and have contributed to the CPP system, but you need assistance with the application process, Contact Disability Credit Canada for a no-obligation free assessment.
+If you believe you or any of your family members suffering from a qualifying disability and have contributed to the CPP system, but you need assistance with the application process, Contact Disability Credit Canada for a no-obligation free assessment.